wlaub/vcv/README.md

 Tia configures routing from its 7 signal inputs to the 7 channels of Mat's default filter configuration.

 7 inputs (or 0 V) can by routed to the top or bottom of 7 independent crossfaders.
 Crossfader position is controlled by CV, and the crossfader outputs are provided as a single polyphonic output from the module.
-Changes the to a crossfader's inputs only occur when the input is not contributing to the output.

-The top inputs to each crossfader are selected when the crossfader CV is at its maximum (5 V).
+The top inputs to each crossfader are selected when the crossfader CV is at its maximum value.

-The bottom inputs to each crossfader are selected when the crossfader CV is at its minimum (0 or -5 V).
+The bottom inputs to each crossfader are selected when the crossfader CV is at its minimum value.

+The right click meno provides options for configuring the crossfader CV range (unipolar/bipolar 5 V/10 V) as well as routing transition mode.
+In smooth mode, the input to a crossfader changes only when it doesn't contribute to the output (i.e. the crossfader is set all the way in the other direction).
+In immediate mode, it changes as soon as the button is pressed.

 TODO: Menu options to configure
     crossfade range